zupermann/gmd-nodejs-sdk/readme.md

 - This is an SDK to interact with Coop Network Node.
 - Main use is for local signing of transactions.
 - Offers helper functions to easily call Coop Networl node API.
+- This SDK was initially designed for NodeJS.
+For running it in browser please see browser directory
+  - please read browser/readme.md and browser/index.html example

 ### Instructions
 - To run tests: